Looking for things to do in Bangkok? Here you will find my 7 favourite ones.

 With prices ranging from US$ 6 to US$ 30, getting an authentic Thai massage is one of the best things to do in Bangkok, because where else in the world can it be so cheap and so good?

 7 – Go to a rooftop bar

 As with many other cities that are full of skyscrapers such as New York and Hong Kong, Bangkok adopted the rooftop bar culture.

 When I came here for the first time I didn’t have a chance to see any of them, but this time I went to several, at different times and on different occasions.
-From attending pool parties, to watching sunsets or dining at restaurants, enjoying a rooftop bar is certainly of one of the best things to do in Bangkok.
+From attending pool parties to watching sunsets or dining at restaurants, enjoying a rooftop bar is certainly one of the best things to do in Bangkok.

 But pay attention to dress code, service and prices, because some places are picky and drinks can be really expensive.